 Yes, all residential students will require a pre-arrival testing.
 Those commuting for the WeCU Here experience are not required to test.
 The purpose of pre-arrival testing is to determine possible COVID-19 cases entering the residential community.
 This testing requirement will also prompt residential students to quarantine at home prior to moving on campus.

 Residential students must be tested for COVID-19 using a PCR test administered within 10 days of their scheduled move-in date.
-Out of state students will be contacted with updated PA state guidelines closer to move in.
-Test results must be submitted to Student Health Services through the secured web portal (more details to come at later time).
+Test results must be submitted to Student Health Services through the secured web portal (please see your email for specific instructions).
 Students may be tested by their primary care provider, local health department, or by visiting designated retail locations.
 Students who do not submit test results will not be permitted to check-in to the residence halls.
 Students who submit positive test results will not be able to check-in to the residence halls until they are cleared by their medical provider, health department, or Student Health Services.

 NEW GUIDELINES FOR LIVING ON-CAMPUS